joshuagrisham/samsung-galaxybook-extras/README.md

 If you have a device with `SAM0427` and wish to help provide support to overcome the above limitations, please feel free to create an issue!

+I have also seen that Windows uses the same driver for `SAM0426` (used by devices like the Notebook 9 Pro 15" and/or similar), so my suspicion is that large parts of this driver probably also work for these devices.
+If you have one of these devices, and want to test this driver with it, please create an issue for help and to share your findings.

 ### Module Parameters

 The platform driver supports the following module parameters: